HibberdLab/hibberdlab.github.com/members.md

     </a>
     <div class="media-body">
       <h4 class="media-heading">Jana Knerova</h4>
       Jane is improving our transformation of <i>Cleome gynandra</i> and is also contributing to our efforts to clone candidate regulators associated with maintaining the C<sub>4</sub cycle.
-She previously worked in James Hartwell's lab in Liverpool on Crassulacean Acid Metabolism!
+She previously worked in James Hartwells lab in Liverpool on Crassulacean Acid Metabolism!
     </div>
   </div>
   <div class="span6 media">